cloudmesh-community/fa18-523-60/project-report/report.md

 ### Basic Exploratory Analysis

 The bar chart visualization in +@fig:Top main categories Average goal shows the top *Kickstarter Projects* main categories using the successful and failed projects.
-In order to create this visual, the funding goal data first needed to be grouped based on the successful and failed project status.The categories are represented on the *y* axis, while the average project funding goal data is represented on the *x* axis.
+In order to create this visual, the funding goal data first needed to be grouped based on the successful and failed project status.
+The categories are represented on the *y* axis, while the average project funding goal data is represented on the *x* axis.
 The average funding goals for the failed projects are highlighted in blue, while the green bars are representing average funding goals for the successful projects.
 The results of this visualization indicate that the top average funding goals for both failed and successful projects are within the *Technology* category.
 As expected, the goals for the this category are set higher than for the others, for example *Craft*, which shows the lowest average funding goal in both successful and failed projects.

 ![Bar chart](images/To_main_categories_AverageGoal_Success_failed.png)
 {#fig:Top main categories Average goal}